 For ferrets suffering from, or at risk from, mixed parasitic infections.
+The veterinary medicinal product is only indicated when use against fleas and the prevention of heartworm disease is indicated at the same time:

-Treatment and prevention of flea infestation (Ctenocephalides felis), Prevention of heartworm disease (L3 and L4 larvae of Dirofilaria immitis).
+- the treatment and prevention of flea infestation (Ctenocephalides felis), - the prevention of heartworm disease (L3 and L4 larvae of Dirofilaria immitis).